 New agents know that they have much to learn, but unfortunately, many have to undergo a “trial by fire” to achieve the coveted “seasoned” pro status.
 Sink or swim, being thrown to the wolves whatever allegory works for you —Working with the public is not for the faint of heart.

 There are several tips I wish a “real estate bestie” would have grabbed me and pulled me aside and told me — the real tea about just what challenges were about to come at me.
-I wish someone had let me know that what I was experiencing wasn’t because of me, but that what was happening was because it’s a normal part of the job.
+I wish someone had let me know that what I was experiencing wasn’t because of me, but rather because it’s a normal part of the job.

 So, in no particular order, here are a few things that would have been helpful to know as a new agent fighting to establish a career in an arena of expert real estate gladiators.